bloxstreet/support/staff-information/store-jobs.md

 **Step 4:** Equip your box.
 Hold "E" for a few seconds after you've equipped your box.

 **Step 5:** The item will automatically restock, and you will earn one point for restocking.

-### Security
-{:.text-blue-000}
-{: .no_toc }

-**Step 1:** Once you spawn in the staff room, head over to the security uniform.
-Wear the uniform by stepping on the rectangle below it.

-**Step 2:** Security staff members can cuff players who steal items from the store.
-If you find a player stealing an item, equip your cuffs and click on the player.
-Doing this will send the player to the jail.

-**Step 3:** Security staff members should stand at the security desks.
-One desk is located at the front of the store, and another one is located at the back.

-**Step 4:** If a staff member calls for security by pressing the button near a register, an alert will appear on the monitor.
-Head over to the register and solve the issue.
-If the issue requires an HR, contact one.

 ### Supervision
 {:.text-blue-000}